tjvr/website/pages/helping.md

 For every activity on the holiday team members are in pairs or larger groups, so you should never have to cope alone.
 Other members of the team are always happy to give advice, ideas, and share resources.

-### I'm only 17.
+### I'm only 18 and still at school.
 Can I still help?

-If you are under 18, you can come as a junior leader.
+Of course!
 No-one joins the team just because they've been on the holiday before; rather we see what sort of things people are doing, their current interests and skills, their church situation, and then all pray about it.

-However, junior leaders can't have as much responsibility as an over-18 year-old leader, in particular they can't be asked to take sole responsibility for a group of young people on the holiday but unlike some holidays, we treat junior leaders as full team in every other respect: they get to do the same as everyone else.
+We make sure that you're leading the younger kids on the camp, to help you into a leadership role.
+But you get just at much responsibility as any other leader: you'll be full team in every respect and you get to do the same as everyone else.

-Unlike over-18 team members, we don't have to run a check with the Disclosure and Barring Scheme (Criminal Records Bureau), but we might still take up references from your church leader, as well as another independent adult that knows you well.
+We also aim to provide some training and teaching to help you learn what leadership in a Christ-like manner looks like.

 ### Where does all the equipment come from?

 Almost all of the technical equipment is provided by current or past team members, or their friends, colleagues or workplaces.
-Many team members generously make their own computers available to the young people.
+Many team members generously make their own equipment available to the young people.
 The equipment is kept permanently in the classrooms of the school, with the young people having supervised access.

 Scripture Union has an insurance policy to cover the safety of equipment loaned to the holiday.
-Do talk to one of the co-leaders, or technical co-ordinators for more information on how to include equipment on this insurance if your domestic insurance does not cover such items when away from home.
+Do talk to one of the co-leaders or technical co-ordinators for more information on how to include equipment on this insurance if your domestic insurance does not cover such items when away from home.

 ### Where do I sleep?